www.hazelnet.org

 Number not allocated!

-The all new Lotus Esprit GT1 car was unveiled at the Paul Richard circuit for the first race of 1996 GT series.
+The Type 114 debuted at the BPR Karcher Global Endurance GT series four hour race at Donnington., an improved version was later unveiled at the Paul Richard circuit for the first race of 1996 GT series.
 It had a Lotus V8 engine, a six-speed racing transmission, F1-style aerodynamics, carbon brakes, and is down to the 900 kg minimum weight limit.
 After showing initial promise, it retired due to fractured exhaust.
+More info here

 Lotus Esprit V8 (1997)